CopadoSolutions/CopadoIntegrations/README.md

 - A VersionOne endpoint might look as follows: https://www9.v1host.com/<COMPANDY NAME>/
 - A Rally endpoint might look as follows: https://rally1.rallydev.com/slm/webservice/v2.0/

 Once the integration credentials have been setup, you will need to create a new project or edit an existing project and complete the following two fields.

-NOTE if they are not in the page layout you will need to add them to the layout(s).
+## Page Layout modifiecations

+### Fields
 - Change Management Integration - This lookup field looks up the credential you just created.
 - External Id - This external Id field needs the Id of the project for which we will import the User Stories.

+### Buttons
+- Add button called, "Sync External User Stories" to the project layout.

 Once everything is setup, you can press the "Sync External User Stories" button.